Wedding Dance Lessons

-Why should I take dance lessons for my wedding?
+Why should I take wedding dance lessons?

 Having a planned dance is the easiest way to make your wedding special.
 How many weddings have you been to where everyone awkwardly stares at the lovely couple swaying back and forth for 4 minutes?
-Taking dance lessons gives you the opportunity to create a special moment at your reception that you’ll remember forever.
+Taking wedding dance lessons gives you the opportunity to create a special moment at your reception that you’ll remember forever.

 Not only will you learn a wedding dance, but you’ll actually learn how to dance together.
 It truly is one of the best gifts you can give each other on your special day.
 Instead of being at the bar, you’ll be on the floor enjoying the countless weddings you’ll attend in the future.